niclake/niclake.github.io/src/posts/2014/2014-12-31-beginning-anew.md

   - Tumblr
 ---

 Tomorrow is January 1st, 2015.
-My evening will usher in the new year with minimal outward fanfare; Becca and I are staying in, making dinner, watching a few movies, and enjoying some peace and quiet.
+My evening will usher in the new year with minimal outward fanfare; R and I are staying in, making dinner, watching a few movies, and enjoying some peace and quiet.
 I've now got 4 days to relax, recharge, and get focused on the next 365 days.

 ---